gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 Or we may specify to **collapseTranscripts** function to collapse by "meta".

-The "meta" option shows us a composite, lossless illustration of the gene models closer to that seen in "collapsed" IGV tracks.
+The "meta" option shows us a composite, lossless illustration of the gene models closest to that seen in "collapsed" IGV tracks.

-Here all exon information is retained.
+Here importantly all exon information is retained.

 ![plot of chunk unnamed-chunk-63](VizGenomicsData-figure/unnamed-chunk-63-1.png)

 GeneRegionTrack - Building your own gene models.
 ========================================================

-We have seen how gene models are organised in Bioconductor using the TxDB objects.
+We have seen in previous material how gene models are organised in Bioconductor using the **TxDB** objects.

-Gviz may be used in junction with TxDB objects to construct the GeneRegionTracks.
+Gviz may be used in junction with **TxDB** objects to construct the **GeneRegionTrack** objects.

 We saw in the Bioconductor and ChIPseq course that many genomes have pre-build gene annotation within the respective TxDB libraries.
-Here we will load a TxDb for hg19 from the  **TxDb.Hsapiens.UCSC.hg19.knownGene** library.
+Here we will load a **TxDb** for hg19 from the  **TxDb.Hsapiens.UCSC.hg19.knownGene** library.

 ```r
 library(TxDb.Hsapiens.UCSC.hg19.knownGene)